rafaelmdc/homorepeat_pipeline/README.md

 ## Quick Start

-You need Docker, Nextflow `25.10.4`, and internet access to Docker Hub and NCBI.
+You need Docker, Java 17+, and a recent stable Nextflow release.
+The pipeline is tested with Nextflow 25.10.4.
+Use that version or a newer stable release if possible.
 Run commands from the repository root.

-First validate the checked-in smoke input without downloading NCBI data:
+First validate the checked-in smoke input without downloading NCBI annotation packages:

 ```bash
 nextflow run . \